How the REMO process works

-REMO is the process by which maintenance orders made by courts in the UK for UK residents can be registered and enforced by a foreign court or authority against paying parents (non-resident parent, 2003 scheme) who live there.
+REMO is the process where a maintenance order made in a UK court for a UK resident can be registered and enforced by a foreign court or authority against a paying parent who lives there.

-There are times when a REMO is not required as the paying parent may work for a certain British organisation.
+There are times when a REMO isn't needed as the paying parent may work for a certain British organisation.

 The REMO arrangements